numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 scalar with an associated DType.
 Thus, representing it as a normal cast would either require that:

-* The implementor handles all Python classes, even those for which ``np.array(scalar).astype(UserDType)`` already works because ``np.array(scalar)`` returns, say, a datetime64 array.
+* The implementer handles all Python classes, even those for which ``np.array(scalar).astype(UserDType)`` already works because ``np.array(scalar)`` returns, say, a datetime64 array.
 * The cast is actually added between a typed-object to dtype.
 And even